tbxiao/chauff.github.io/_posts/2018-08-07-sal-at-cikm.md

 ## User study

-We designed a user study that pits instructor-designed learning (short high-quality video lecture as commonly found in online learning platforms such as edX, TEDEd, Khan Academy) against different instances of search, specifically (i) single-user search, (ii) search as a support tool for instructor-designed learning and (iii) collaborative search.
+We designed a user study that pits instructor-designed learning (short high-quality video lecture as commonly found in online learning platforms such as edX, TEDEd, Khan Academy) against different instances of search, specifically

+- single-user search,
+- search as a support tool for instructor-designed learning, and
+- collaborative search.

 As a starting point, we went after **vocabulary learning**, a rather easy to evaluate learning task that also other IR researchers have used quite extensively.
 Using our `SearchX` framework to not only provide the collaborative part, but to facilitate the entire study setup.
 Here is how the study was set up:

 <img src="https://chauff.github.io/img/cikm2018-study.png" width="500px">